iris-qraphql/iris-hs/spec/why-gql-needs-typed-scalars.md

 ### Introspection Type

-The first example is the most common in the GraphQL universe.
 Every time you use the GQL playground (or client), your IDE presents readable documentation and validates queries for you based on introspection.
 The introspection is the query to the API itself about its schema, where each type is represented with type `__Type.`

 ```graphql
 type __Type {